BrockCruess/Iagon/CLI Auto Updater/README.md

 ./iag-cli-updater.sh
 ```

-Or set up a cronjob to check for updates daily by running this command with **your** script file path:
+Or set up a cronjob to check for updates daily at midnight by running this command with **your** script file path:

 ```
 (crontab -l ; echo "0 0 * * * /your/iagon/directory/iag-cli-updater.sh")| crontab -